Magway Region: Economy

-The Largest Rice Market of Upper Myanmar
+Rice market

 Pakokku is the biggest rice market in Upper Myanmar due to the rice requirement of the region itself and being a door to Chin State which also needs rice.
 Of the incoming rice to Pakokku, 70% is from the Ayeyawady Region (Myaungmya, Hinthada and Myanaung) and 30% is from Shwebo and Ye-U of the Sagaing Region.
 Some 20% of rice coming into the market of Pakokku is consumed by Pakokku itself, and the remaining 80% is sent to other township markets.
 Most buyers are from Myaing, Yesagyo, Pauk, Myingyan, Kalaymyo and Chin State.
 In the Pakokku market, consumption is 15% for top class, 50% for middle class and 35% for lower class rice.
 There are about 5 large rice wholesalers and 10 small rice wholesalers.
 A large rice wholesaler sells 500 to 1,500 bags per day, so it can sell 180,000 to 200,000 bags (9,000-10,000 tons) a year.
 Due to the smooth transportation and the booming market, the rice price becomes very high.
 Thus, the rice market in Pakokku has increased to double that of the Mandalay market.

 Education

 As of 2002, Magway Region have 3859 schools, of which only 70 are high schools.
-Only about 10% of the division's primary school students reach high school.
+Only about 10% of the region's primary school students reach high school.

-Most of 12 colleges and universities in the division are located in Magway, Pakokku and Yenangyaung.
+Most of 12 colleges and universities in the region are located in Magway, Pakokku and Yenangyaung.